.............

 If used as a substitute for fresh Garlic, 1/8 teaspoon

-of Garlic powder is
+of Garlic powder

-equivalent to 1 clove of fresh Garlic,
+is equivalent to 1 clove of fresh Garlic,

 and 1 1/2 teaspoons of Garlic powder equals to 3 cloves.

-can be a flavorful addition to your dish and also
+Garlic can be a flavorful addition to your dish and also

-double as a valuable aid to your health.
+valuable aid to your health.

-Garlic contains antioxidants to kill
+Garlic contains antioxidants to kill bacteria,

-and also has anti - inflammatory properties.
+and also has anti -

-Benefits of
+Benefits of Garlic:

-remedies including raw garlic, commercial
+Garlic remedies including raw garlic, commercial

-powders, oil and extracts have been used
+owders, oil and extracts have been used for

 millennia, and are popularly thought to be